A functional spatial autoregressive model using signatures: Introduction

 We are interested here in spatial regression models for lattice data.
 A well-known and widely used model is the spatial autoregressive (SAR) model proposed by \cite{Cliff} which models the relationship between a real-valued response variable and real covariates by considering endogenous interactions.
 In the context of spatial functional data with $N$ spatial units, the objective is the modelling of the relationship between a real-valued random variable $Y$ and a functional covariate $\{X(t), t \in \mathcal{T}\}$ observed in the $N$ spatial locations. \\ In this context, \cite{huang2018spatial}, \cite{pineda2019functional} and \cite{ahmed2022quasi} assumed that $X$ belongs to $\mathcal{L}^{2}(\mathcal{T})$, the space of square-integrable functions on $\mathcal{T}$, and proposed to consider the following functional spatial autoregressive (FSAR) model:

-where the spatial dependency structure between the $N$ spatial units is described by an $N\times N$ non-stochastic spatial weights matrix $V_{N}=(v_{ij,N})_{1 \le i,j \le N}$ that depends on $N$, the autoregressive parameter $\rho_0$ is in a compact space $\mathcal{R}$ and $\theta^* \in \mathcal{L}^2(\mathcal{T})$. \\
+where the spatial dependency structure between the $N$ spatial units is described by an $N\times N$ non-stochastic spatial weights matrix $V_{N}=(v_{ij,N})_{1 \le i,j \le N}$ that depends on $N$, the autoregressive parameter $\rho^*$ is in a compact space $\mathcal{R}$ and $\theta^* \in \mathcal{L}^2(\mathcal{T})$. \\

-In recent years, signatures have been widely used in many domains such as character recognition \citep{yang2015chinese, liu2017ps}, finance \citep{gyurko2013extracting, arribas2018derivatives}, recurrent neural networks \citep{lai2017online} and medicine \citep{kormilitzin2016application,morrill2019signature}.
+In recent years, signatures have been widely used in many domains such as character recognition \citep{yang2015chinese, liu2017ps}, finance \citep{gyurko2013extracting, arribas2018derivatives}, recurrent neural networks \citep{lai2017online} and medicine \citep{kormilitzin2016application, perez2018signature, morrill2020utilization}.
 Initially defined by \cite{chen1957integration, chen1977iterated} for smooth paths and rediscovered in the context of rough path theory \citep{lyons1998differential, friz2010multidimensional}, the signatures have been recently investigated by \cite{fermanian2022functional} in the context of a non-spatial linear regression model with functional covariates.
-They present the advantages of being applicable to a wide range of processes that are not necessary square-integrable processes, and to better capture the differences between some kind of curves \citep{o1985curve,fermanian2022functional}. \\ This motivated us to explore here a new approach, based on the notion of signatures, to the traditional FSAR model.
+They present the advantages of being applicable to a wide range of processes that are not necessarily square-integrable processes, and to better capture the differences between some kind of curves \citep{o1985curve,fermanian2022functional}. \\ This motivated us to explore here a new approach, based on the notion of signatures, to the traditional FSAR model.
 Section \ref{sec:2} presents the notion of signatures as well as the proposed signatures-based spatial autoregressive model, its estimation procedure and theoretical guaranties.
-Section \ref{sec:simu} describes a simulation study.
+Section \ref{sec:simu} describes a simulation study to compare our approach which the one of \cite{ahmed2022quasi}.
+Our method is then applied to a real data set in Section \ref{sec:appli}.
 Lastly, the results are discussed in Section \ref{sec:conclu}.